 Boch said he believes Trump will ultimately be judged by what he does for the U.S. economy – and that will be all good.

-“Everyone said the stock market would go down 1,000 points when he got elected, but it’s done nothing but go up,” he said.
+“Everyone said the stock market would go down 1,000 points when he got elected, but it’s done nothing but go up.
+I, for one, have looked online at things like a motley fool stock advisor review to see what I can invest,” he said.
 “I think he’s going to be great for the economy and great for America.”